EtoileScintillante/maze-solving-cpp/README.md

 * '#' = wall

 (Examples can be found in this repo)
-Once the analyzing is done, the program tries to find a path from A to B using [Depth-first search](https://nl.wikipedia.org/wiki/Depth-first_search) (DFS).
+Once the analyzing is done, the program tries to find a path from A to B using [Depth-first search](https://nl.wikipedia.org/wiki/Depth-first_search) (DFS) or [Breadth-first search](https://nl.wikipedia.org/wiki/Breadth-first_search) (BFS).
 It starts by initializing an empty frontier (vector of nodes) and adds the starting point node to the frontier.
 A node has two attributes: a state (x and y coordinates) and a pointer to a parent node.
 Then it enters an infinite loop in which the following happens:
 1. Pop node from the frontier (LIFO or FIFO mechanism).
 2. Check if state of node is goal.
 3. If state is goal, loop through all the parent nodes (starting at the parent of the node with the goal state) and add the states of the parents to a vector (this vector basically contains all the states that form the path from A to B).